Clinch fighting: Striking techniques

 A multitude of striking techniques exist that can be used effectively from the clinch.
-Punching, elbows in the clinch, also sometimes referred to as "dirty boxing" is an important aspect of Muay Thai, Wing Chun, Lethwei and mixed martial arts.
+Punching, elbows, and knee strikes in the clinch, also sometimes referred to as "dirty boxing", are an important aspect of Muay Thai, Bajiquan, Wing Chun, Lethwei and mixed martial arts.
 Elbows and short looping punches such as hooks and uppercuts can be used effectively from the single collar tie position.
 Although disallowed in many combat sports, in Lethwei, the use of headbutt is encouraged and can also be effectively used from the clinch.
 The short distance in the clinch nullifies kicking to some extent, but some kicks are still effective.
 In Wing Chun, simultaneous grabs/traps at the elbows, wrists or behind the neck often open up a strike.
 In Muay Thai, the double collar tie is used to control an opponent while kneeing to the head or midsection, and stomps are used in some mixed martial arts competitions to kick the feet of the opponent.